28 May Yoga for mental health recovery: a project with Ruah Mental Health Services

 Ruah Mental Health Services works with individuals recovering from serious and persistent mental illness.
-We worked with Ruah to design a yoga program that would help their clients build the skills and confidence to participate in their community.
+We worked with Ruah to design a six-week yoga program that would help their clients build the skills and confidence to participate in their community.

-Research shows that yoga can have a positive impact on mental health: it can help with stress management, create focus and improve self-awareness.
+Research shows yoga can have a positive impact on mental health: it can help with stress management, create focus and improve self-awareness.
 But ordinary classes may be confronting for those dealing with mental illness, who may be overwhelmed by large groups, uncomfortable with being touched, or have specific learning needs.

-Together we decided on this key objective:
+Together, we decided on this key objective:

 Participants in Yoga for Mental Health Recovery develop the skills, motivation and knowledge to undertake a yoga practice at home and in the community, in accordance with their own, personal objectives for their yoga practice.
 They can assess their own readiness, and communicate their needs with a teacher and support crew.